top of page

 Karina Auer

-Karina Auer - Currently on Maternity Leave
+Karina Auer - Wairarapa Region

 Certified and Registered Music Therapist (NZRMTh)